The small town of Harpers Ferry is a beautiful destination located within the lower Shenandoah Valley of West Virginia.

 Additional Restaurants in Harpers Ferry Historic District

-Harpers Ferry Historic District has plenty of options when it comes to dining within steps of each other.
-What’s nice is that you have both sit down and fast/casual options to choose from.
+Harpers Ferry Historic District has plenty of dining options within steps of each other.
+What’s nice is that you have both sit-down and fast/casual options.

-There are also several places where you can get ice cream if you want in-between meals.
+There are also several places where you can get ice cream between meals.

 The Rabbit Hole is a popular restaurant with a large outdoor patio facing the river.
 We didn’t have enough time to wait for a table before catching our flight.

 We ended up dining at Coach House Bar N’ Grill.
-Thankfully their service was quick so we still made our flight and we still got to sit on an outdoor patio.
+Thankfully, their service was quick, so we still made our flight and got to sit on an outdoor patio.

 We also really enjoyed their grown-up grilled cheese.